Voice AI Platform Pricing India: What ₹6/Min Actually Covers in 2026

 | Vapi | USD-denominated | Billed in dollars; exchange-rate exposure for Indian teams; provider costs often pass-through |

-What does ₹7/min include on Bolti?
+What does the ₹6/min rate include on Bolti?

-- Speech-to-Text (STT): Transcription of the caller's audio, including Indian-accent-optimised models (Fennec for Hindi, Tamil, Telugu, etc.) and global options like Deepgram and Azure
+- Speech-to-Text (STT): Transcription of the caller's audio, including Indian-accent-optimised models (Fennec for Hindi, Tamil, Telugu, etc.) and global options like Deepgram and Azure.

-- Large Language Model (LLM): The reasoning layer — GPT-4o family, Gemini 2 Flash/Pro, Groq Llama, DeepSeek — whichever you configure per agent
+- Large Language Model (LLM): The reasoning layer—GPT-4o family, Gemini 2 Flash/Pro, Groq Llama, DeepSeek—whichever you configure per agent.

-- Text-to-Speech (TTS): Voice synthesis via Cartesia, ElevenLabs, SarvamAI (best-in-class for Indic languages), SmallestAI, or Inworld
+- Text-to-Speech (TTS): Voice synthesis via Cartesia, ElevenLabs, SarvamAI (best-in-class for Indic languages), SmallestAI, or Inworld.

-- Telephony: The actual phone call, whether inbound or outbound, via Bolti numbers or your own SIP trunk (Twilio, Plivo, Exotel)
+- Telephony: The actual phone call, whether inbound or outbound, via Bolti numbers or your own SIP trunk (Twilio, Plivo, Exotel).

-- Platform runtime: Sub-second turn-taking, interruption handling, telephony-grade noise cancellation, call recordings, transcripts, and the REST API
+- Platform runtime: Sub-second turn-taking, interruption handling, telephony-grade noise cancellation, call recordings, transcripts, and the REST API.

-What's not in the per-minute rate
+What is not in the per-minute rate

 A few things are outside the per-minute charge:

-- Enterprise add-ons: On-premises deployment, SSO via OIDC/SAML, PII redaction at runtime, sub-accounts for white-labelling, and DPDP/GDPR/HIPAA-aligned contracts are enterprise tier features
+- Enterprise add-ons: On-premises deployment, SSO via OIDC/SAML, PII redaction at runtime, sub-accounts for white-labelling, and DPDP/GDPR/HIPAA-aligned contracts are enterprise tier features.

-- Your own provider API keys: If you bring your own OpenAI or ElevenLabs key to reduce cost further, those providers bill you directly
+- Your own provider API keys: If you bring your own OpenAI or ElevenLabs key to reduce cost further, those providers bill you directly.

 How does this compare to building your own stack?